mhuckstepp/backendwaterplants/README.md

 ### 🔐 Create a plant for the authenticated user

-Creates an item in the menu for the authenticated user.
+Creates a plant for the authenticated user.

 ```bash
 POST /api/plants